 Cosponsored/hosted by New World Agriculture and Ecology Group (NWAEG) and the Food, Agriculture and Nutrition Group (FANG).
 Hosted at Mann Library as part of its ongoing Connected Minds, Resilient Communities programming.

-Cornell Cooperative Extension, Crop and Soil Sciences (CSS), Mann Library, Horticulture, Atkinson Center for a Sustainable Future, Biogeochemistry and Environmental Biocomplexity, CALS Communications, Department of Horticulture, Graduate & Professional Student Assembly (GPSA), College of Agriculture and Life Sciences, Microbiology, Earth and Atmospheric Sciences, Crop and Soil Sciences, Natural Resources, City and Regional Planning, Landscape Architecture, Brian C. Nevin Welcome Center at the Cornell Plantations, Environmental Science, Sustainability, Engaged Learning + Research
+Cornell Cooperative Extension, Crop and Soil Sciences (CSS), Mann Library, Horticulture, Atkinson Center for a Sustainable Future, Biogeochemistry and Environmental Biocomplexity, CALS Communications, Department of Horticulture, Graduate & Professional Student Assembly (GPSA), College of Agriculture and Life Sciences, Microbiology, Earth and Atmospheric Sciences, Crop and Soil Sciences, Natural Resources, City and Regional Planning, Landscape Architecture, Brian C. Nevin Welcome Center at the Cornell Botanic Gardens, Environmental Science, Sustainability

 Free and open to the public